datacamp-content-public/courses-handling-missing-data-with-imputations-in-r/slides/chapter_1_25e3bda2b8a26bbfb2f6c8fdafeb3eca.md

 `@script`
-While the Shuttle data is only moderately sized, the computation time needed to impute the missing data can be time consuming, depending on the type of local machine you are working on and available computing power.
-If this dataset were ten times larger, at 580,000 observations, this complexity would be compounded.
-The runtime needed not only varies by machine, but also by
+While this data is only moderately sized, the time needed to impute the missing data can be considerable, depending on the type of local machine you are working on and available computing power.
+If this dataset were ten times larger, at 580,000 observations, the complexity would be compounded.
+The runtime needed not only varies by machine, but also by:

-Degree of missingness, number of dimensions (variables), type of imputation employed for each variable, number of iterations, and the number of imputed datasets that you specify.
+Degree of missingness, number of dimensions, type of imputation employed for each variable, number of iterations, and the number of imputed datasets that you specify.

 ---